Funeral arrangements announced for trooper who died after crash

 GRAND RAPIDS, Mich.
-(WOOD) — The funeral arraignments have been announced for a Michigan State Police trooper who died Friday after being hit by a suspected drunk driver in Ionia County.
+(WOOD) — The funeral arrangements have been announced for a Michigan State Police trooper who died Friday after being hit by a suspected drunk driver in Ionia County.

 Due to the COVID-19 pandemic, Trooper Caleb Starr’s visitation, memorial service and graveside service will be private events.